codefresh-io/docs.codefresh.io/_docs/docker-registries/external-docker-registries/docker-hub.md

 ---
 To configure Docker Hub so that your pipelines can push images to it, first select **Docker Hub** from the new registry drop down and then provide the following:

-* Registry Name - A unique name for this configuration
+* Registry Name - a unique name for this configuration.
-* Username - Docker Hub username
+* Username - Docker Hub username.
-* Password - Docker Hub password
+* Password - Docker Hub password.

 {% include image.html
 	lightbox="true"